samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 #### Proficiency Bonus

 You add your Proficiency Bonus to your attack roll when you attack using a weapon you have proficiency with, as well as when you attack with a spell.
-See “[Proficiency](#Proficiency)” later in this chapter for more information about weapon proficiencies.
+See "[Proficiency](#Proficiency)" later in this chapter for more information about weapon proficiencies.

 #### Armor Class